rtomayko/rack-cache/doc/storage.markdown

 portion is an optional (but recommended) namespace that is prepended to each cache key.

-The memcached storage backend requires either the `memcache-client` or `memcached` libraries.
-By default, the `memcache-client` library is used;
-require the `memcached` library explicitly to use it instead.
+The memcached storage backend requires either the `dalli` or `memcached` libraries.
+By default, the `dalli` library is used; require the `memcached` library explicitly to use it instead.

-    gem install memcache-client
+    gem install dalli

 Memcached storage is reasonably fast and allows multiple backends to share a single cache.
 It is also the only storage implementation that allows the cache